cosmos/sdk-tutorials/tutorials/understanding-authz/index.md

   - dev-ops
 ---

-# Understanding the authz module
+# Understand the Authz Module

-The [authz](https://docs.cosmos.network/v0.44/modules/authz/) (authorization) module enables one user (the granter) to authorize to another (the grantee) to execute messages on their behalf.
+The [authz](https://docs.cosmos.network/v0.44/modules/authz/) (authorization) module enables one user (the granter) to authorize another (the grantee) to execute messages on their behalf.
 The authz module is different from the [auth](https://docs.cosmos.network/v0.44/modules/auth/) (authentication) module that is responsible for specifying the base transaction and account types.

-## Use Authz to Grant Authorizations
+## Use authz to grant authorizations

 By implementing the authz module, Cosmos SDK application developers give users the ability to grant certain privileges to other users.
 For example, a user might want another user to vote on their behalf and so, rather than giving the other user access to their account, the user would grant an authorization that allows the other user to execute `MsgVote` on their behalf.

 How users decide to use the authz module is up to them.
 In one case, a validator might want to create a separate account for voting in order to keep their validator key more secure.
 In another case, a decentralized autonomous organization (DAO) might want to distribute authorizations to members of the DAO, in which case a multisig account would grant authorizations to individual accounts and members of the DAO would be able to execute messages without requiring signatures from all the other members.

-In this tutorial, you will spin up a single node network using the simulation application in Cosmos SDK (`simapp`), grant an authorization to another account, and then execute a message on behalf of the granter as the grantee.
+In this tutorial, you will spin up a single node network using the simulation application in the Cosmos SDK (`simapp`), grant an authorization to another account, and then execute a message on behalf of the granter as the grantee.

 ## Requirements